jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ## What ways can things be organized?

 Wurman (1990) claims there are only five ways to organize items.
-Similarly, Wyllys (2000) states that information can be organized according to different **schemas** which encompass Wurman's five (italicized):
+Similarly, Wyllys (2000) states that information can be organized according to different **schemas** that encompass Wurman's five (italicized):

 - **Exact schemas** (mutually exclusive): _alphabet, location, chronology, continuum_
 - **Inexact schemas,** AKA _categories:_ topical, task-oriented, audience-specific, metaphor-driver (e.g., information lifecycle)
 - **Hybrid schemas,** combining multiple methods (may be confusing)

-But, Wyllys adds, there are also three fundamental information **structures,** AKA data models or forms.
-In their review of database history (generations 1 through 3), Connolly and Begg (2015) classify Wyllys' three structures as "record-based" and add "object-oriented" as another top-level category:
+But, Wyllys adds, there are also three fundamental information **structures,** AKA data models.
+In their review of database history (gens 1-3), Connolly and Begg (2015) classify Wyllys' three structures as "record-based", and add "object-oriented" as another top-level category:

 - **Record-based: ** Can’t express constraints on the data, but express structure well